Note: the Nature–Culture–Sustainability master’s program is currently paused. It will relaunch in fall 2025.

-Students in RISD’s Nature–Culture–Sustainability Studies MA program develop scholarly expertise in the rapidly evolving field of interdisciplinary environmental studies.
-Working closely with faculty experts in the environmental humanities and social sciences, they embark on self-directed pathways of research in focus areas such as Anthropocene studies, climate change cultures, green urbanisms and sustainable design futures.
+Students in RISD’s Nature–Culture–Sustainability Studies master's program develop scholarly expertise in the rapidly evolving fields of interdisciplinary environmental studies.
+Working closely with faculty experts in the humanities and social sciences, they embark on self-directed pathways of research in focus areas such as Anthropocene studies, climate change cultures, environmental art and aesthetics, green urbanisms and sustainable design futures.

-Graduates of the program will be well positioned to make vital contributions in the realms of environmental advocacy, public policy, education, urban planning and more.
-They will also be poised to pursue advanced doctoral study in humanities and social science fields.
+Graduates of the program will be poised to pursue advanced doctoral study in the humanities and social sciences.
+They will also be well positioned to make vital contributions in the realms of environmental advocacy, public policy, education, urban planning and more.

-The program invites a close-knit community of students whose diverse knowledge of environmental issues opens up opportunities for inspiring collaboration.
-Ongoing conversations with both faculty and fellow graduate students in the new Global Arts and Cultures program encourage NCSS students to situate their research within multiple global and historical contexts.
-Valuable insight into leading-edge practices in environmental arts and sustainable design emerges through exposure to and interaction with both undergraduate and graduate students in RISD’s 16 studio-based master's programs.
+The program invites a close-knit community of students whose diverse knowledge of environmental issues opens up opportunities for inspiring dialogue, research and collaboration.
+Ongoing conversations with both faculty and fellow graduate students in the Global Arts and Cultures program encourage NCSS students to situate their research within multiple global and historical contexts.
+Valuable insight into leading-edge practices in environmental arts and sustainable design emerges through exposure to and interaction with students in RISD’s 19 graduate programs.

 Learn more about their research interests and expertise